Using RS-232 to Schedule TV Power On/Off or other commands

 Click "Add New" button, to create a new RS-232 connection.

-In the connection creation window, you can give a name to the connection and define the serial port to use, Baud Rate, Data bits, Stop bits and Parity.
-These info are determined by the commercial display used, you should be able to get it from your TV user manual.
-Flow control is normally not needed in this case, you can just leave it as blank.
+In the connection creation window, you can give a name to the connection and define the serial port to use, Baud Rate, Data bits, Stop bits, and Parity.
+This info is determined by the commercial display used, you should be able to get it from your TV user manual.
+Flow control is normally not needed in this case, you can just leave it blank.

 Click "Save", once the configuration is complete.